aspnetzero/documents/doc/Development-Guide-Core.md

 complete guide while developing your project.
 We definitely suggest to read this document before starting to the development.
-Since ASP.NET Zero is built on [ASP.NET Boilerplate](https://aspnetboilerplate.com/) application framework, this document highly refers it's [documentation](https://aspnetboilerplate.com/Pages/Documents).
+Since ASP.NET Zero is built on [ASP.NET Boilerplate](https://aspnetboilerplate.com/) application framework, this document highly refers it

+s
+[documentation](https://aspnetboilerplate.com/Pages/Documents).

 Before reading this document, it's suggested to run the application and